vrano714/max30102-tutorial-raspberrypi/README.md

 - `makegraph.py` can visualize the log data (but it does not work on raspberry pi cli)

 # Run
-Before running enable i2c and connect the sensor.
+Before running, enable i2c interface, install smbus and rpi.gpio, and connect the sensor.

 You can initialize the sensor by running the followings.